Edit this page on GitHub

 Positions

-The Position in the context provides an ofMacroExpansion value.
+The Position in the quotes.reflect.* provides an ofMacroExpansion value.
 It corresponds to the expansion site for macros.
 The macro authors can obtain various information about that expansion site.
 The example below shows how we can obtain position information such as the start line, the end line or even the source code at the expansion point.

 def macroImpl()(quotes: Quotes): Expr[Unit] =